trustbit/enterprise-rag-challenge/README.md

 2. List of questions for these files is generated.
 Within a few minutes (to avoid manual processing) participants will need to produce answers and upload them.
 3. Afterwards the answers are checked in public and compiled into a public dataset.

+All answers and data will be compiled into a public dataset.
+You will be able to compare performance of different teams and technologies (if team decided to answer a few questions) within a single table.
+We will also compile and publish a report at the end of the challenge.

 **Make sure to read FAQ at the end of the page!**